ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part04.md

 ![06 cf new domain](images/how-to-bake-an-ortelius-pi/part04/06-cf-new-domain.png)

-- You should have 2 DNS A records like below
+- You should have 2 DNS A records like below | `* is for wildcard` and the domain apex `pangarabbit.com`

 ![07 cf a records](images/how-to-bake-an-ortelius-pi/part04/08-cf-a-records.png)